 “Twin sister, yes.
 All pretentious five foot six inches of her, yes.”

 “How many Cassandras do you meet on a regular basis?”
 Will responded in some annoyance.
-“And for your information, it’s Greek for snake.”
+“And for your information, it’s Greek.”

 I couldn’t help it.
 I snorted.
 “Okay, I see why you call her pretentious.”

-Still, though.
+I did laugh at that—but still.
 I rubbed my temples, trying to wrap my head around it.
-It was bad enough that my side gig meant to catch cheaters and threaten kneecaps had turned into catching a supernatural serial killer.
-Now I was finding out that the totally-not-secret-society had among its number two of the Angevin kids.
-The Angevin murders had been one of the biggest stories in Ottawa for… years.
-Hell, Cassandra herself was still wanted on suspicion of half of them.
+It was bad enough that my side gig intended to catch cheaters and threaten kneecaps had turned into catching a supernatural serial killer.
+Now I was finding out that the totally-not-secret-society included two of the Angevin kids.
+Sure, I hadn’t paid attention – but I knew Cassandra Angevin was still wanted on suspicion of at least half of the deaths.